 Keto Diet Mistakes to Avoid

-If you want to not only reduce the risk of developing hemorrhoids on keto but also protect your health overall, you have to remember the most important rule:
+If you want to not only reduce the risk of developing problems with keto and hemorrhoids but also protect your health overall, you have to remember the most important rule:

 The ketogenic diet must include healthy fats only.